- Light Path 8

 Lane: Travis Scott, Trippie Redd, Pressa

-On ‘Elixir’, ‘Days’ and ‘Eye for an Eye’ the length of each chorus outweighs the length of the single verse sandwiched between them.
-And most songs are about equal.
+On ‘Elixir’, ‘Days’ and ‘Eye for an Eye’ the length of each chorus outweighs the length of the single verse sandwiched between them and most songs are about equal.
 Light Path 8’s records follow the formula: chorus, verse, chorus, which would work if the choruses were sticky instead of gliding past you.
-Light Path 8 has a ton of choruses but few hooks.
-That big room influence that was under the hood of most of Surrender Your Soul simplified Killy's song structures but magnified their impact.
-But with Light Path 8’s dalliance, Killy’s song writing is exposed.
+LP8 has a ton of choruses but few hooks.
+The big room influence that was under the hood of most of Surrender Your Soul simplified Killy's song structures but magnified their impact.
+But with Light Path 8’s dalliance Killy’s song writing is exposed.

 Although Killy has left his big room roots behind he's not afraid to attack electronic beats that would emcees wouldn’t even consider.
-Killy's malleable flows and melodies allow him to rap over beats that have no obvious path to delivery while still spouting anime references.
+The Toronto-rapper's malleable flows and melodies allow him to spit over beats that have no obvious path to delivery while still spouting anime references.
 Somehow through the electronic orgy that is ‘Simulation’ Killy can find the gaps in the beat to "beat the pussy up like it's a budokai".

 Buttery flows nearly save Killy's songs from docile hooks, but the tracks aren't grandiose enough to justify the lack of catchiness.
-So, while most records do sound good to the ear, you'd be hard pressed to deliver the lines on recall.
+While most records do sound good to the ear you'd be hard pressed to deliver the lines on recall.
 It's clear Killy can do multiple styles and sounds but until he's able to refine his song writing it's even clearer in Light Path 8 that he only can do one style well.